Tales Of A “Strategic Marketing Expert”

 When the emperor has no clothes, you can just make stuff up.
 SEO is still a haven for unemployed corporate bureaucrats, peddling their wares to the unsuspecting– like a fat person trying to tell you how to lose weight.
 Let’s look at one recent example– we are not making this up!

-Exposing these self proclaimed “internet marketing experts” is easy– while they waste their time writing senseless reports about how they will drive traffic, you can simply drive traffic.
-Utilize social networks such as FaceBook, Twitter, and LinkedIn to reach out to millions of users at little expense.
+Exposing these self-proclaimed “internet marketing experts” is easy– while they waste their time writing senseless reports about how they will drive traffic, you can simply drive traffic.
+Utilize social networks such as Facebook, Twitter, and LinkedIn to reach out to millions of users at little expense.
 Create public profiles, and engage the community.
-Respond to users comments and suggestions to ensure they keep participating in the conversation.
+Respond to users’ comments and suggestions to ensure they continue to participate in the conversation.
 Write blog posts to promote your product– which will increase brand awareness and inbound linking.
 Not only are these methods of little cost, they are measurable.
 People fall into two categories: they either talk about doing things, or they roll up their sleeves and actually do something proactive.

 She doesn’t have any client references or testimonials on her site.
 Probably because she’s very humble and doesn’t like to brag about herself.